-Additionally, students may decide that this mode of study is not right for them and may withdraw within the 14 days.
-Students who decide not to continue will receive a full refund within 14 days.
+Additionally, students may decide that this mode of study is not right for them and may withdraw within the 21 days.
+Students who decide not to continue, or who are not permitted to proceed on the programme will receive a full refund within 14 working days.